elsiedown/sei-project-4-he/README.md

 ```

 * Another main focus of mine was the profile page.
 I wanted to mimic a typical social media profile page - showing the number of followers, following and properties.
 I was happy with the overall styling and finish of the profile page.
 *  In particular, I spent a lot of time working on the house swap requests on the profile page which proved to be quite complex, especially the accepting or rejecting of the requests.
-I did not realise that this would involve setting up another 'put' request in the back-end in order to ‘update’ the request that had been created.
+I did not realise that this would involve setting up another 'put' request in the back-end in order to update the request that had been created.
 I also had to add a Nested Serialiser for the offer in order to change the boolean 'is_accepted' to true.

 ```
   const handleAcceptRequest = async event => {